-The Farnsworth’s Wyeth Center is one of the museum’s most prominent features.
-So much so that the museum is often referred to as the “Andrew Wyeth Museum,” though the center also displays works from N.C. and Jamie Wyeth, Andrew’s father and son.
+Farnsworth’s Wyeth Center is one of the museum’s most prominent features.
+So much so that the museum is often referred to as the “Andrew Wyeth Museum,” though the center also displays works from N.C. and Jamie Wyeth, Andrew’s father, and son.

 Andrew Wyeth was one of the most celebrated realist painters of the 20th century.
 His detailed portrait and landscape works study life in rural New England and Maine.
 “Christina’s World,” depicting a young woman lying in a stark, grassy landscape, is arguably his most famous work.

 N.C.
 Wyeth, Andrew Wyeth’s father, was one of America’s greatest illustrators, illustrating 112 books and creating more than 3,000 realist paintings.
 Jamie Wyeth, Andrew’s second son, is also a realist painter, well known for his portrait of John F. Kennedy, currently at Boston’s Museum of Fine Arts.

 The Wyeth Center is housed in a striking, historic church building.
 Exhibitions include work from all three generations of the Wyeth family.
 Though you won’t see “Christina’s World” at the Farnsworth (currently on display at The Museum of Modern Art in NYC), you will not leave disappointed.

 Serious Wyeth fans will also want to consider a visit to The Olson House, located at 384 Hathorne Point Road in Cushing, ME, about 25 minutes south of the museum.
 This historic home was featured in many of Andrew Wyeth’s works, including “Christina’s World.”
 The Olson House is typically open for tours between Memorial Day Weekend and Columbus Day Weekend.